A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Introduction

 The following result, imprimitive case of the Yau-Zaslow conjecture, is due to Klemm-Maulik-Pandharipande-Scheidegger \cite{MR2669707} and is the analogue of Theorems \ref{thm_takahashi_precise}-\ref{thm_takahashi_bps} for K3 surfaces.

-\begin{thm}[\cite{MR2669707}] For every $\beta$ effective curve class on $S$, the BPS invariant $n_{0,\beta}$ is independent of the divisibility of $\beta$, that is, depends on $\beta$ only through $\beta^2$. \end{thm}
+\begin{thm}[\cite{MR2669707}] For every effective curve class $\beta$ on $S$, the BPS invariant $n_{0,\beta}$ is independent of the divisibility of $\beta$, that is, depends on $\beta$ only through $\beta^2$. \end{thm}

 In the Noether-Lefschetz approach used in \cite{MR2669707}, families of K3 surfaces with nodal fibers can be replaced by their small resolutions.
 For a family of pairs $(\PP^2,E)$, it is not possible to similarly get rid of the fibers with $E$ nodal, in which rational curves that we are trying to count can fall.
 This seems to make the study of $(\PP^2,E)$ more difficult than the study of K3 surfaces.
-Our proof of Theorems \ref{thm_takahashi_precise}-\ref{thm_takahashi_bps} for $(\PP^2,E)$ uses a different approach.
+Our proof of Theorems \ref{thm_takahashi_precise}-\ref{thm_takahashi_bps} for $(\PP^2,E)$ uses an approach different from \cite{MR2669707}.